Cyclotomic identity

 and μ is the classic Möbius function of number theory.

 The name comes from the denominator, 1 − z^{ j}, which is the product of cyclotomic polynomials.

-The left hand side of the cyclotomic identity is the generating function for the free associative algebra on α generators, and the right hand side is the generating function for the universal enveloping algebra of the free Lie algebra on α generators.
+The left hand side of the cyclotomic identity is the generating function for the free associative algebra on k generators, and the right hand side is the generating function for the universal enveloping algebra of the free Lie algebra on k generators.
 The cyclotomic identity witnesses the fact that these two algebras are isomorphic.

+Another interpretation is as the Hasse–Weil zeta function of the affine line over the finite field $\mathbb F_q$ with $k = q$ elements.
+The exponent $M_n(k)$ counts the number of number of maximal ideals of degree n in the coordinate ring $\mathbb F_q[x]$, i.e. the number of monic irreducible polynomials of degree n.

 There is also a symmetric generalization of the cyclotomic identity found by Strehl: